What Are The Differences Between LASIK and PRK?

 While the results of the two surgeries are nearly identical, the difference comes down to how the two surgeries are performed.

 With LASIK, a thin flap is created on the outer layer of the cornea, exposing the corneal tissue beneath.
 This tissue is then treated with an excimer laser, reshaping the cornea to correct the refractive error.
 It’s an incredibly common and safe procedure that has been performed on tens of millions of people worldwide.

 While PRK is also common and safe, it’s a bit different.
 With PRK, the procedure is the same as LASIK except for the first part.
 Instead of creating a flap in the cornea, the surgeon actually removes some of this outer layer of the cornea, known as the epithelial layer.
 The rest of the procedure is then performed the same as LASIK surgery.

 What Does This Mean for the Patient?

 As mentioned, the results are the same for these two types of eye surgery.
 However, one significant difference is recovery time.

 With LASIK, the corneal flap is simply placed back over the cornea, and it will repair itself within a couple of days.

-On the other hand, because some of the epithelial layer of the cornea is actually removed during PRK, more recovery time is generally needed.
+On the other hand, because some of the epithelial layers of the cornea are actually removed during PRK, more recovery time is generally needed.
 The surgeon will actually use a type of soft contact lens that functions as a band-aid for your eye.
 Because of these factors, you may experience more post-surgery discomfort with PRK than LASIK.